Satya3646/Network-Speed-Rainmeter-Skin/README.md

 Both values refresh every **1000 ms**, ensuring smooth and stable updates.

-The panel is rendered using two layered shapes:

-- Primary rounded rectangle
-- Translucent header strip

-Indicator bars use Rainmeter’s built-in `Bar` meter with `HORIZONTAL` orientation.

 ---

 ## Performance Cost

-The skin is rendered from a single `network_monitor.ini` file, keeping overhead extremely low.
+The skin is rendered from a single `network_speed.ini` file, keeping overhead extremely low.

 Typical system usage:

 - **RAM:** ~10–30 MB depending on system
 - **CPU:** ~0% in steady state

-The runtime footprint is negligible and suitable for permanent desktop use.
+The runtime footprint is therefore extremely low and imposes no meaningful load on the system.

 ---